joshasgard/docker-container-apps/README.md

 # docker-container-apps
-Five apps deployed in docker containers and 3 with custom-images
+Five apps deployed in docker containers and 3 with custom-images from docker-hub.

+Learning how to use docker.